billyyoung/blog/content/posts/ai-therapy-2025.md

 ## Pitfalls to keep in mind
 * Garbage in, garbage out
-  * "Objectivity" – your chat can only be as objective as your subjectivity allows → so share more, and share honestly
+  * "Objectivity" – your chat can only be as objective as your own subjectivity allows → so share more, and share honestly
   * ChatGPT will never say you're the problem
     * (Unless you tell it to call you out, and even then it can be iffy)
 * Sycophancy, being over-validated and not challenged enough
 * Epistemic drift, and weakening reality testing
+* If ^ goes on for long enough, there's risk of <a target="_blank" href="https://www.youtube.com/watch?v=MW6FMgOzklw">AI-induced psychosis</a>

 ## Helpful ways of interacting
 * Be as open and honest as you are comfortable being